Tutte Polynomials for Directed Graphs: The -polynomial and its relation to the Potts and Tutte polynomials

 where $f_E^{\neq}$ represents the set of edges with endpoints of different colors\footnote{In the literature the Potts polynomial of $G$ is more often defined as $ \widetilde{P}_G(q,y)=\sum_{f:V\to [q]}y^{|f_E^=|}$.
 This is equivalent to the convention in the present paper via the relation $P(q,y)=y^{|E|}\widetilde{P}_G(q,1/y)$.}.
 Indeed, the Tutte polynomial $T_G$ is related to $P_G$ by the following change of variables:

-We now relate the $B$-polynomial of digraphs to the Potts polynomials of graphs. \begin{prop} Let $G$ be a graph, and let $\orient{G}$ be the corresponding digraph (obtained by replacing each edge of $G$ by two opposite arcs).
-Then
+We now prove the first equation in Theorem~\ref{thm:Bpoly-Tutte} showing that the $B$-polynomial generalizes the Potts function of graphs (or equivalently the Tutte polynomial of graphs). \begin{prop} Let $G$ be a graph, and let $\orient{G}$ be the corresponding digraph.
+Then,